VSCode Debugging

 Mac

-To see the contents of your array, go to the DEBUG CONSOLE panel.
-In the bottom, type:
+To see the contents of your array, you need to add a Watch with the following syntax: